rebekahgaxiola/cereo-r-workshop/README.md

 notes and files from cereo workshop on reproducible research

 ## goals for workshop
-- Integrate git and tidyverse into one coherent lesson on reproducible research worksflow
+- Integrate git and tidyverse into one coherent lesson on reproducible research workflow
 - Learn how to make plots with ggplot
 - Learn how to summarize data with the tidyverse